 "On top of our existing financial commitment to football facilities, this funding will ensure vital work can be conducted on pitches throughout the country to help clubs prepare for when it is safe for the game to resume.”

 The funding will help eligible clubs with essential maintenance works, which could include vertical decompaction, slitting, over seeding, fertilising and weedkilling, as well as routine preparatory works such as grass-cutting and the setting out and line-marking of pitches.
-For artificial surfaces, eligible works could include deep cleaning, overmarking and FA pitch testing.

 "We’re doing all we can to help the sport sector through this difficult time and that includes grassroots football that has such a positive impact on millions of people's lives," Sports Minister Nigel Huddleston said.